Questions about residential networking at IUP

 No. Wireless-only devices such as Chromecast and Roku streaming stick will not work on IUP’s wireless network.

-Devices such as game machines, Roku boxes, BluRay players, and TIVOs also will not work on IUP’s wireless network.
+Devices such as game machines, Roku boxes, smart TVs, BluRay players, and TIVOs also will not work on IUP’s wireless network.
 These types of devices can be used on the wired network if they have the capability.
+You can check the websites of the manufacturers to see if there are wired ethernet adapters available.

 Can I use my wireless printer on IUP’s network?